prathmat/Machine-Learning-projects/Capstone Initial Analysis Data Exploration/README.md

 These features effectively distinguish structured speech from noise in diverse SNR conditions.

-📁 Project Structure
-mathematica
-Copy
-Edit
-SpeechNoiseClassifier/
-├── data/
-│   ├── train_data.csv                ← Frame-wise features + labels
-│   └── feature_importances.csv      ← Output of feature importance plot
-├── Speech_Noise_EDA_and_Modeling.ipynb  ← Full ML pipeline
-├── README.md
 🚀 Future Work
 📊 Use CNNs on spectrograms for automatic feature learning

 🧠 Add LSTM layers to model temporal continuity

 📈 Use pretrained models (wav2vec 2.0, HuBERT)

-🎛️ Augment data with noise overlays, time-shifting, and pitch scaling

-▶️ How to Run
-Clone this repo

-Ensure train_data.csv exists inside /data/

-Open the notebook in Jupyter

-Run all cells — outputs and plots will be auto-generated

-👤 Author
-This capstone project was built as part of a Machine Learning course to demonstrate practical model building, audio classification, and exploratory analysis in real-world signal processing.

-yaml
-Copy
-Edit

----

-✅ You're now ready to commit this along with:

-- `Speech_Noise_EDA_and_Modeling.ipynb`
-- `data/train_data.csv`
-- `data/feature_importances.csv`

-Would you like me to package this as a ZIP so you can directly upload it to GitHub?